Installing Python the Right Way

 • First things first, let's install Python!
 You can download it from the official website (python.org) and follow the installation instructions.

-• Follow the installation instructions there if you have a Windows machine
+• Follow the installation instructions there if you have a Windows machine.

-• If you have a Mac, you can follow the instuctions on Python (python.org) or use Homebrew (https://brew.sh) to manage you python versions and download python and pip (Python’s package manager).
-I use Homebrew to manage my Python versions.
+• You can also just follow the instuctions on Python (python.org) or use Homebrew (https://brew.sh) to manage your Python versions and download Python and pip (short for “Pip Installs Packages”, which is Python’s package manager).

-• The command for installing Homebrew (you can find this on their website as well
+• The command for installing Homebrew (you can find this on their website as well)

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"